 Student AI Fluency Curriculum

-Build intentional student AI fluency — not accidental exposure.
+Build intentional student AI fluency curriculum — not accidental exposure.

 Many institutions say they want students to be “AI literate,” but very few can explain what that means, how it develops across time, or where it is actually taught.
 Navigate AI gives institutions a clearer model: six domains, four competency levels, and multiple ways to implement across courses, programs, or campus initiatives.